elchininet/ColorTranslator/README.md

 #### Input

+The most wonderful thing about `colortranslator` is that you don‘t need to specify the input that you are using, the library will recognise it automatically.
 The input can be a CSS string or an object:

 ###### CSS string inputs